EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Experiments

-Ultrasound VQA typically demands models with hierarchical comprehension capabilities to satisfy heterogeneous clinical requirements.
+Ultrasound VQA, as an open-ended question task, typically demands models with hierarchical comprehension capabilities to satisfy heterogeneous clinical requirements.
 Such multi-level proficiency is imperative for decision support for both radiologists and referring physicians.
-Hence, comparative experiments were conducted and reported in Table 4.
-Collectively, EchoVLM exhibits a balanced performance, surpassing the baselines in 16 of 35 metric-anatomy combinations and ranking second in an additional 10.
-Notably, these results demonstrate the effectiveness of leveraging a MoE (Mixture of Experts) architecture in achieving effective knowledge transfer to domain-specific ultrasound tasks.
-However, improving answer accuracy remains a pivotal avenue for future research.
+Hence, comparative experiments were conducted across seven anatomical systems and five metrics, with results reported in Table \ref{table4}.
+Collectively, EchoVLM exhibits balanced performance: it surpasses most general and medical-specific models in 21 of 35 metric-anatomy combinations and ranks among the top 3 in an additional 8.
+Notably, these results demonstrate the effectiveness of leveraging a MoE architecture in achieving effective knowledge transfer to domain-specific ultrasound VQA tasks.
+Although our model lags behind Lingshu in certain metrics, its overall performance is superior to Lingshu, with more details provided in the Appendix~\ref{sec:appendix_b}.